 These guidelines address SI joint fusion when performed as an elective, non-emergent procedure and not as part of the care of a congenital condition, acute or traumatic event such as fracture (excluding fracture of implant and periprosthetic fracture), malignancy, or infection.

 The terms in the section provide operational definitions when they are referenced as requirements in the guideline.

-Documentation supporting medical necessity should be submitted at the time of the request and must include the following information:
+Documentation supporting medical necessity and a clearly stated plan of care should be submitted at the time of the request and must include the following information: